MateuszDyla/coding-standard/README.md

 # Overview

 ----
-[BitBag](https://bitbag.io/) coding standards helps you produce solid and maintainable code.
+[BitBag](https://bitbag.io/) coding standard helps you produce solid and maintainable code.
-At [BitBag Coding Bible](https://github.com/BitBagCommerce/BitBagBible) you can get familiar with standards we have implemented in our library.
+At [BitBag Coding Bible](https://github.com/BitBagCommerce/BitBagBible) you can get familiar with standard we have implemented in our library.
 [ECS](https://github.com/symplify/easy-coding-standard) and [PHPStan](https://github.com/phpstan/phpstan) are responsible for keeping your code in order.